UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```{index} altair; alt.X, altair; alt.Y, altair; configure_axis
 ```

-There are two finishing touches to make this visualization even clearer.
+There are three finishing touches to make this visualization even clearer.
 First and foremost, we need to add informative axis labels using the `alt.X` and `alt.Y` function, and increase the font size to make it readable using the `configure_axis` function.
-Second, and perhaps more subtly, even though it is easy to compare the experiments on this plot to one another, it is hard to get a sense of just how accurate all the experiments were overall.
+We should add a title!
+For a `facet` plot, this is done by providing the `title` to the facet function.
+Finally, and perhaps most subtly, even though it is easy to compare the experiments on this plot to one another, it is hard to get a sense of just how accurate all the experiments were overall.
 For example, how accurate is the value 800 on the plot, relative to the true speed of light?
 To answer this question, we'll use the `assign` function to transform our data into a relative measure of accuracy rather than absolute measurements: